How to Grow and propagate basil at home

 Basil, or Ocimum basilicum, is not only cherished for its delightful aroma and culinary versatility, but it also offers a range of health benefits that can enhance your overall well-being.
 Whether you're using it to elevate your favorite dishes or exploring its medicinal properties, basil is a must-have for every home.
 In this post, I'll explore the numerous benefits of basil and walk you through a simple and effective method for propagating basil to ensure a continuous supply of fresh leaves throughout the year.
 For a visual guide on how to grow and propagate basil at home, watch the video below:

-Health Benefits of Basil: Another Reason to Grow and Propagate Basil
+Health Benefits of Basil: Another Reason to Grow It

 Basil is packed with nutrients and offers a variety of health benefits, making it an excellent addition to your diet.
 Here are some of the key health benefits associated with basil: